ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hallock.md

   - [Thomas Hallock](https://www.findagrave.com/memorial/240646827/thomas-hallock) (11 Jul 1768 to 07 Jan 1854), son of James and Mary (Post) Hallock.

-It is Thomas, son of Noah, who is is found in the early records of the First Presbyterian Church in Smithtown in the late 1700's and early 1800's.
-He, along with Jedediah Mills were among the members that "revolted" in Oct 1808.
+It is Thomas, son of Noah, who is found in the early records of the First Presbyterian Church in Smithtown in the late 1700's and early 1800's.
+He, along with Mary Platt's father Jedediah Mills, were among the members that "revolted" in Oct 1808.
 Although he also has daughters named Sarah and Mary, the birthdates and married names do not match what we know of either Sarah or Mary Hallock, the daughters of Thomas who married the Mills.

 <div class="cols">
 {{% fig "hallock/hallock-genealogy-tabulation-p602" "350" /%}}